micag2025/Agentic_AI_Developer_Certification_Project3/README.md

    .\.venv\Scripts\activate      # Windows
    ```
 3. **Set up environment variables**
-   Following `.env.example` Enclose your OpenAI API key and TAVILY API key  in a `.env` file in your the project root:
+   Following `.env.example` enclose your OpenAI API key and TAVILY API key  in a `.env` file in your the project root:

    ```env
    OPENAI_API_KEY=your_openai_api_key_here